Voices from Charlotte: Best quotes from the Democratic convention

-CHARLOTTE, N.C., Sept 7 Here is a look at some of the best quotes from the Democratic National Convention this week:
+CHARLOTTE, North Carolina Here is a look at some of the best quotes from the Democratic National Convention this week:

 PRESIDENT BARACK OBAMA